SymfonyCasts/api-platform/sfcasts/ep1-basics/user-resource.md

 you already know it. *That* is why UUID's can often be really nice.

-To make this all work, you'll need to configure your entity to use a UUID *and* add a `setId()` method so that it's possible for API Platform to set that.
+To make this all work, you'll need to configure your entity to use a UUID *and* add a `setId()` method so that it's possible for API Platform to set it.
 Or you can create the auto-increment id and add a *separate* UUID property.
 API Platform has an annotation to mark a field as the "identifier".